Valneva (NASDAQ:VALN) Lowered to Sell at Zacks Investment Research

-Zacks Investment Research cut shares of Valneva (NASDAQ:VALN – Get Rating) from a buy rating to a sell rating in a research report sent to investors on Wednesday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Valneva (NASDAQ:VALN – Get Rating) from a hold rating to a sell rating in a report issued on Wednesday morning, Zacks.com reports.

 According to Zacks, “Valneva SE is a specialty vaccine company.
 It is focused on the development and commercialization of prophylactic vaccines for infectious diseases with significant unmet medical need.
 Valneva SE is based in Saint-Herblain, France. “

-Separately, UBS Group downgraded Valneva from a neutral rating to a sell rating in a report on Wednesday, December 22nd.
-Two analysts have rated the stock with a sell rating, one has assigned a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $37.00.
+Separately, UBS Group cut Valneva from a neutral rating to a sell rating in a research report on Wednesday, December 22nd.
+Two equities research analysts have rated the stock with a sell rating, one has issued a hold rating and four have issued a buy rating to the company.
+Based on data from MarketBeat, Valneva currently has a consensus rating of Hold and an average target price of $37.00.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
-Alps Advisors Inc. bought a new stake in Valneva in the fourth quarter valued at about $3,369,000.
-Morgan Stanley acquired a new position in Valneva in the third quarter valued at about $97,000.
-Granite Point Capital Management L.P. acquired a new position in Valneva in the third quarter valued at about $376,000.
-Finally, Millennium Management LLC acquired a new position in Valneva in the second quarter valued at about $259,000.
-Institutional investors and hedge funds own 0.50% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of VALN.
+Millennium Management LLC acquired a new position in shares of Valneva during the 2nd quarter valued at about $259,000.
+Granite Point Capital Management L.P. acquired a new position in shares of Valneva during the 3rd quarter valued at about $376,000.
+Morgan Stanley acquired a new position in shares of Valneva during the 3rd quarter valued at about $97,000.
+Finally, Alps Advisors Inc. acquired a new position in shares of Valneva during the 4th quarter valued at about $3,369,000.
+0.50% of the stock is owned by institutional investors.

 Valneva SE, a specialty vaccine company, focused on the development and commercialization of prophylactic vaccines for infectious diseases with unmet needs.
 Its commercial vaccines for travelers include IXIARO, an inactivated Vero cell culture-derived Japanese encephalitis vaccine indicated for active immunization against Japanese encephalitis; and DUKORAL, an oral vaccine for the prevention of diarrhea caused by Vibrio cholera and/or heat-labile toxin producing Enterotoxigenic Escherichia coli bacterium.